2023 – Moving to an Electric Vehicle

 Our new MG EV is propelled only by electricity, which at the time of writing is costing us $0.08 per kWh (see panel above).
 The MG consumes around 17 kWh of stored battery energy per 100km.

 So the EV is a winner all around.
+Even moreso if utilising solar-generated electricity.

 The EV impact on our electricity bills

 Prior to purchasing an EV we were consuming around 7 kWh per day from the grid in Summer.
-In Winter this could jump up to 20 kWh per day, with shorter days (less sun on the solar panels) and use of heating appliances at night.
+In Winter this could jump up to 20 kWh per day, with shorter days (less sun on the solar panels) and the use of heating appliances at night.